 Karen Reid Sidhu, Executive Director

 She brings solid relationships within local communities, government and private industry.
 Karen identified common values and interests, generating active and enthusiastic participation with community partners in her roles with Fortis BC (formerly Terasen Gas), ICBC and with two national charities Ovarian Cancer Canada and the Heart and Stroke Foundation of BC & Yukon.
-Her creative ideas and concepts were successfully launched into actionable campaigns and projects, resulting in increased public awareness and revenue streams that achieved or surpassed all goals both regionally and nationally.
+Her creative ideas and concepts were successfully launched into actionable and measurable campaigns and projects, resulting in increased public awareness and revenue streams that achieved or surpassed all goals both regionally and nationally.

 Karen is a the Chair of the Board of Trustees with Surrey Libraries.
 She is also the Chair of the Transit Police Chiefs Community Council.
 Karen is a graduate from the University of British Columbia, Sauder School of Business in Sales and Marketing Management, and holds a designation as a Certified Marketing Executive.
 She is currently in the process of completing her Public Relations designation through the University of Victoria.
 She joined the team at Surrey Crime Prevention June 2012.

 Michelle Kumar, Director of Operations | Human Resources

 Michelle began volunteering with Surrey Crime Prevention in 2012 as an office volunteer.
 In April of 2013, she was hired as the Mentorship Coordinator for the Youth At-Risk Mentorship and Leadership Program.
 In her role, she was able to utilize both aspects of her academic experiences.
 After successfully launching the Mentorship and Leadership Program at SCPS, Michelle was promoted to Director of Operations and Human Resources to oversee the operations of the Community Safety Programs delivered in the City of Surrey.
 She is a graduate of the Human Resource Program at Kwantlen Polytechnic University.
 As a graduate from Simon Fraser University, Michelle has completed a Bachelor of Arts Degree with a Joint Major in Criminology and Psychology.
 She has gained valuable experience through volunteerism and currently is a member of the Coast Capital Savings Youth Get It Community Council for the Fraser Valley.